A Complete Guide to Invoice Factoring

 Extended Payment Terms

-In today’s business world, customers often take advantage when it comes to payment terms, stretching their payment due dates to 60, 75, or even 90 days.
+In today’s business world, customers often take advantage of payment terms, stretching their payment due dates to 60, 75, or even 90 days.
 This can be a challenge for companies with fixed expenses.
-Factoring provides a solution by converting the money tied up in your AR processes into fast cash, allowing you to take on business without having to worry about the potential customer’s payment terms.
+Factoring provides a solution by converting the money tied up in your AR processes into fast cash, allowing you to take on business without worrying about the potential customer’s payment terms.

 Conclusion